linode/apl-docs/docs/get-started/labs/monitor-services.md

 ![alertmanager](../../img/alertmanager-no-alerts.png)

-## Scale down the replica's of a Workload
+## Scale down the replicas of a Workload

 In the lab [Expose Services](expose-services) we exposed the `blue` service.
 Let's scale down the `blue` Workload and see what happens: